Tadynas/covid-19-tracker/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and deployed to [Netlify](https://app.netlify.com)